teamrabu/rabu-schedule/readme.md

 - No interactivity.
 The [Rabu Workflow](http://jamesshore.com/Blog/Rabu/Rabu-Workflow.html) describes creating a proposal that facilitates discussion.
 We're not there yet, either.

 - No command-line parameters.
 The command-line interface is primitive, even for a CLI.

+Two apparent limitations are intentional:

+- Command-line interface.
+Rabu tools are meant to be a seamless part of a development team's workflow, so Rabu Schedule is designed to work with developers' tools.
+In particular, it runs from the command line so it can be easily automated, and it uses a text-based configuration file so that it plays nicely with version control.

+- Self-contained output.
+Rabu Schedule's HTML output is completely self-contained, which allows it to be easily hosted on a webserver, emailed to stakeholders, or just opened from the file system.

 Enjoy!